GeminiDRSoftware/DRAGONSWorkshops/Workshops/BasicDRAGONS-1hr/sphinx/reduce.rst

 =======================================
 It is not possible to set the name of the final output.
 This seems odd, but here is why.
 There might be more than one output, there can be dozens, it depends on the recipe.
-If the user gives one string, and it is not reasonable to ask for dozens of different strings on the command line, how is the renaming supposed to work?
+It is not reasonable to ask the user for a dozen different output strings on the command line, it also interferes with the automation.

 We are still exploring solutions to this problem.